-Contractor shall provide the Exchange with a description of its fraud, waste and abuse detection and prevention programs and report total moneys recovered by Contractor in the most recent 12-month period in relation to Services provided to Enrollees.
-This description shall be provided upon the request of the Exchange and will be updated during each year that this Agreement is in effect and shall include an overview of fraud and abuse detection and prevention program activities conducted by Contractor, Participating Providers, other subcontractors and/or their authorized Agents, including a summary of key findings and the development, implementation and enforcement of any corrective action plans for changing, upgrading, or improving these programs.
+Contractor shall provide the Exchange with a description of its fraud, waste and abuse detection and prevention programs and report total moneys recovered by Contractor in the most recent 12-month period for Contractor's total book of business, as well as, if available, total moneys recovered for Covered California business only.
+This description shall be provided upon the request of the Exchange and will be updated upon request during each year that this Agreement is in effect and shall include an overview of fraud and abuse detection and prevention program activities conducted by Contractor, Participating Providers, other subcontractors and their authorized Agents, including a summary of key findings and the development, implementation and enforcement of any corrective action plans for changing, upgrading, or improving these programs.

-Contractor shall maintain and enforce a code of ethical conduct and make it available to the public through posting on Contractor's website.
+Contractor shall maintain and enforce a code of ethical conduct and make it available to the Exchange upon request.